supcik/academic-www/content/docs/page-builder.md

 {{< figure library="1" src="docs/widget-portfolio-card.png" title="Showcase your work or product features with the Portfolio widget." >}}

 Different [views](#view) are available for the content.
 The default view is a masonry card view made famous by Pinterest.com.
-Other views include a large image showcase view, and a simple list view.
+Other views include a large image showcase view, a compact view with image, and a simple list view.
 For the *showcase* view, the `flip_alt_rows` option can be set to `true` to horizontally flip alternate rows - a style which is commonly seen on many popular sites and landing pages that showcase product features by placing large images and text side-by-side.

 The widget is configurable in a one or two column structure by setting the `columns` option.